ranfysvalle02/crewai-flask-autoresearch/README.md

 ## The Unpredictable Mind of AI Agents: Controlling the Chaos

 One of the most significant challenges in LLM-powered agents is the unpredictability of their planning processes.
 While these agents can generate impressive outputs, their internal reasoning is often opaque, making it difficult to understand how they arrived at their conclusions.
-This lack of transparency not only hinders comprehension but also makes it challenging to control the agent's behavior.
+This lack of transparency makes it challenging to understand and control the agent's behavior.

 ### The Black Box of AI Reasoning
 * **Complex Internal Mechanisms:** LLMs are incredibly complex systems with billions of parameters.
 Their reasoning process involves intricate interactions between these parameters, making it difficult to trace the exact steps that led to a given output.